aptos-labs/keyless-zk-proofs/README.md

-# Keyless ZK circuit and ZK proving service
+# Keyless ZK Circuit and ZK Proving Service

 This repo contains:
 1. The `circom` implementation of the Aptos Keyless ZK relation from AIP-61 in `circuit/templates/`.